shrutiramesh1988/pytorch-benchmarks/README.txt

 Inception_v4 pre-trained model has been taken from the below URL: https://github.com/Cadene/pretrained-models.pytorch/blob/master/pretrainedmodels/models/inceptionv4.py

-cnn-benchmarks now support all the CNN models including ported overfeat model and inceptionv4 taken from above link.
+cnn-benchmarks now support all the six CNN models mentioned above including ported overfeat model and inceptionv4 taken from above link.

 These are the changes made to include support for overfeat and inceptionv4 models:
 --------------------------------------------